 Much information in this guide will be of use to new players from outside the UK, but please bear in mind that the emphasis is on helping people get into the British skirmish scene.

 Surprisingly, airsoft is a relatively cheap hobby to get involved in, especially when compared to other outdoor activities.
-Enough ammunition for a full days play (about 3000 BB’s) will cost £8-£12, and a very effective airsoft replica (a Chinese ‘clone’ AEG) can be bought for £130.
-It usually costs £20-£25 for admission to a day game.
-To rent a gun and face protection costs another £20.
+Enough ammunition for a full days play (about 3000 BB’s) will cost £8-£12, and a very effective airsoft replica (a Chinese ‘clone’ AEG) can be bought for £150.
+It usually costs £20-£30 for admission to a day game.
+To rent a replica and face protection usually costs another £20.
 For such a fantastic full day out this is a very favourable cost.
-All you need to turn up with is some dark or military clothing and it is a good idea to bring boots and gloves.
-When you get into the hobby you could easily find yourself spending thousands each year on posh guns and kit, but this is personal preference; in reality skill will always win the day and this high end equipment only gives you a marginal advantage over someone who has spent the bare minimum.
+All you need to turn up with is some dark or military-style clothing and we recommend being study boots with ankle protection as well as gloves.
+When you get into the hobby you could easily find yourself spending thousands each year on posh replicas and kit, but this is personal preference; in reality skill will always win the day and this high end equipment only gives you a marginal advantage over someone who has spent the bare minimum.

 You must shout “HIT!”, raise your arms and return to the respawn point, where more often than not you will be able to rejoin the game after a period of time, meaning new players needn’t worry about being killed early in the game and spending the day sat around like you often do in paintball.
 Sometimes you must stay ‘dead’ on the spot until healed by a ‘medic’.
 Other times you will have to wait for the next game to play again.